yugabyte/yugabyte-db/docs/content/stable/secure/security-checklist.md

 ### RPC bind interfaces

 Limit the interfaces on which YugabyteDB instances listen for incoming connections.
-Specify just the required interfaces when starting `yb-master` and `yb-tserver` by using the `--rpc_bind_addresses` option.
+Specify just the required interfaces when starting yb-master and yb-tserver by using the `--rpc_bind_addresses` option.
 Do not bind to the loopback address.

+{{<lead link="../../reference/configuration/yb-tserver/">}}
 Refer to the [Admin Reference](../../reference/configuration/yb-tserver/) for more information on using these options.
+{{</lead>}}

 ### Tips for public clouds